kore4lyf/notes/node/graphql/graphql_server_setup_note.md

 start server instance.

-typeDefs is used to define the type of data the api can work with, it's liie a blue print for your data.(What can be requested or changed in the system). e.g. imagine you are at a restaurant and the menu is the typeDefs of the restaurant.
+typeDefs is used to define the type of data the api can work with, it's like a blue print for your data.(What can be requested or changed in the system). e.g. imagine you are at a restaurant and the menu is the typeDefs of the restaurant.

 ## Defining a typeDefs